PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-24.md

 # Pinkie Pie

-Twilight bursts through Pinkie's bedroom door, and looks around the room.
+Twilight knocks on Pinkie's bedroom door.
+The door opens.

+Twilight enters.
 "Pinkie, are you here?"

-A rustles comes from one of Pinkie's cabinets, before moments later Pinkie springs out of it doing cartwheels.
+A rustle comes from one of Pinkie's cabinets, before moments later Pinkie springs out of it doing cartwheels.

 Pinkie stops just before hitting Twilight, her mane springing forward, booping Twilight.